Re-st/janequiz-public/README.md

-# janequiz-public
+Janestreet quiz
-Janestreet quiz - public (when the due is over)
+Contents of `janequiz-private` will be pushed to `janestreet-public` when the due is over.